 “The marriage took placed on the 2nd of October 1802, and a romantic account of it found its way almost immediately into the newspapers.
 It thus fell under the notice of various individuals in Scotland, who knew that Colonel Hope, who was said to have married the flower of Buttermere, had been aboard the whole summer, and was not residing in Vienna.”

-The result was that a London newspaper soon reported Mary’s husband was not Colonel Hope but rather a notorious forger and swindler named John Hatfield, also known as “The Kewswick Imposter.”
+The result was that a London newspaper soon reported on the Buttermere Beauty’s husband claiming that he was not Colonel Hope but rather a notorious forger and swindler named John Hatfield, also known as “The Kewswick Imposter.”
 To make matters worse, the paper also reported that Hatfield was married to another woman.

 “On the way thither, and afterwards during the examinations, he maintained a quiet plausible demeanor, affecting to consider himself as a persecuted individual, and representing, in particular, that in the alliance with Mary Robinson he had been rather sinned against than sinning.
 Mary, on the other hand, who was now announced to bear a child to her pretended husband,* refused to become accessory to his prosecution.”

 Mary did, however, provide the prosecution with a letter noting that Hatfield had always presented himself as the Honorable Colonel Hope, brother to the Earl of Hopetoun.
-Other evidence presented by prosecutors also proved unfavorable for Hatfield.
+In addition, two months after Napoleon Bonaparte sold the Louisiana Territory to the United States, the Buttermere Beauty, in June of 1803, delivered a still-born male child.
+Although the baby’s birth did not affect the trial there was plenty of evidence presented by prosecutors that proved unfavorable for Hatfield.
 Thus, he was convicted and hanged on 13 September 1803.

 With his death, Mary, now a widow, became an object of intense interest to everyone in England and her story captured the public’s imagination.
 One person reported, “The sorrows of the beautiful widow excited for many weeks the sympathy and the visits of many females, even from distant parts of the kingdom.”
 Her popularity also included the production of dramas and melodramas in the London theatres.
 Moreover, “for many a year afterwards shoals of tourists crowded to the secluded lake, and the … homely cabaret, which had been the scene of her [Mary’s] brief romance.”